CODECRUNCHWORLDWIDE/C8-CRUNCH-LABS-WEB-DEV/C8-Spring2025/C8-Week6.md

-# README: Adding Logic to JavaScript Code for Dynamic Web Interactions (Week 6)

-## 🖥️ Welcome to Week #6 of Web Development at CODE.CRUNCH!
+# 🖥️ Welcome to Week #6 of Web Development at CODE.CRUNCH!

 This week, we're going to make your JavaScript code even more powerful by adding **logic** with **loops** and **conditionals**.
 These tools are essential for building dynamic, interactive web pages that respond to user actions!